mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Stark raises $1.5M for a toolkit that helps developers and others create more inclusive design
+  - How Jack Dorsey will defend Twitter in tomorrow's Senate hearing on Section 230
      <hr/>

-      - *Diversity and inclusion are slowly, slowly moving away from being an afterthought (or worse, a no-thought) in the tech world.
-And to underscore the new attention the area is getting — in every aspect of the concept — today a startup that’s building tools to h…*
+      - *Three of tech’s most prominent CEOs tomorrow will face the Senate Commerce Committee during a virtual hearing tomorrow and their opening statements are beginning to trickle out.
+The hearing, scheduled for 10 AM ET Wednesday, will see Twitter’s Jack Dorsey, Fa…*

-  - Wyze launches version 3 of its $20 security camera
+  - Instagram extends time limits on live streams to 4 hours, will soon support archiving
       <hr/>

-      - *Wyze first made a name for itself when it launched its $20 indoor security camera a few years ago.
-Since then, the company branched out into other smart home products, ranging from doorbells to scales.
-Today, it’s going back to its origins with the launch of …*
+      - *Instagram is adapting to the way creators have been using its service during the coronavirus pandemic.
+With individuals and businesses now limited from hosting in-person events — like concerts, classes, meetups, and more — users have turned to Instagram to li…*

-  - Next-gen skincare, silk without spiders and pollution for lunch: Meet the biotech startups pitching at IndieBio’s Demo Day
+  - Let’s move beyond 2020 and start thinking about the 2020s
       <hr/>

-      - *Biotech can often, and sometimes literally, fly over our heads.
-However, the pandemic has shown an increased need for investment and focus on solutions that work on human and planetary health.
-For IndieBio, a science and biotech accelerator run by VC firm SOS…*
+      - *Seasonality is critical for the media.
+End-of-year wrap-ups, best books for the summer, things to do this weekend — they’re all methods to note not only the passage of time, but also to begin to set the tone for what is about to come.
+Everyone covered the end…*

-  - Ubisoft’s subscription service comes to Stadia and Luna
+  - 5 startup theses that will transform the 2020s
       <hr/>

-      - *Ubisoft originally announced its subscription service back in June.
-Today, the company is rebranding the service from UPlay+ to Ubisoft+.
-The service is also on its way to Amazon’s Luna and Google’s Stadia.
-Ubisoft is betting on a multi-platform subscription,…*
+      - *I wrote a call to action for the tech community to dive deeper into the future of innovation this coming decade.
+Where are some of the hot spots going to come from though?
+Below, I have assembled a very loose set of five clusters broadly categorized into “wel…*

-  - Hands-on: Sony's DualSense PS5 controller could be a game changer
+  - Stark raises $1.5M for a toolkit that helps developers and others create more inclusive design
       <hr/>

-       - *After spending a few hours with the PlayStation 5 and its completely redesigned DualSense controller, I can say with confidence that the new haptics and audio features certainly work — and could become integral to the gaming experience.
-But only if — and it’s…*
+       - *Diversity and inclusion are slowly, slowly moving away from being an afterthought (or worse, a no-thought) in the tech world.
+And to underscore the new attention the area is getting — in every aspect of the concept — today a startup that’s building tools to h…*